rotimiAbiola/22OpsPrBot/README.md

 # 22OpsPrBot Documentation

 ## Introduction
-22OpsPrBot is an automated GitHub bot designed to manage and streamline the pull request (PR) deployment process using Docker and GitHub Actions.
+22OpsPrBot is an automated GitHub bot built with [Probot](https://github.com/probot/probot).
+It was designed to manage and streamline the pull request (PR) deployment process using Docker and GitHub Actions.
 The bot deploys PRs into isolated Docker containers for testing and review purposes, provides real-time deployment status updates, and cleans up resources upon PR closure.

 ## Features
 - **Automated Deployment**: Deploys each PR in an isolated Docker container.